Richardinho/react-hero-app-with-routing/README.md

 The React router does not provide guards, but it is possible to manually implement them.

-The Angular version of the Hero app uses several different kinds of guard.
+The Angular Heroes app uses several different kinds of guard.
 In this app, I implemented an equivalent to the 'CanActivate' guard for the admin section.

 The app requires that the admin page can only be navigated to if the user is currently logged in.